-Sue Woolwine of Orinda became a CASA 21 years ago, after "lofting" her own children.
+Sue Woolwine of Orinda became compassion and objectivity on the a CASA 21 years ago, after "lofting" her own children.
 "I came across a newspaper article, called CASA and signed up.
 Needless to say, it has been a good fit," she says.

-Woolwine has completed 12 cases and is currently serving an 8-year-old girl.
+Woolwine has completed 12 cases and is currently serving an 8year-old girl.
 As a former teacher and with the ability to speak Spanish, she has special tools and enjoys helping older children who are about to "age out" of the system.
-(With the passage of AB 12 - a bill extending social support services for out-of-home children to the age of 21 - aging out no longer means a cut-off at 18.)
+(With the passage of AB 12-a bill extending social support services for out-of-home children to the age of 21 - aging out no longermeans a cut-off at 18.)
 She has learned to live with the long, slow dependency process and is continually surprised by the amount of change the children endure.